Softmotions/ejdb/src/jql/README.md

    This option inverts scan direction to opposite and activates `noidx` mode.
    Has no effect if query has `asc/desc` sorting clauses.

-## JQL Indexing and performance tips
+## JQL Indexes and performance tips

 Database index can be build for any JSON field path of number or string type.
 Index can be an `unique` &dash; not allowing indexed values duplication and `non unique`.